-- Jurisdictional Agency administrators will: - 1) Ensure management actions taken by the Protecting Agency are compliant with unit plans and Jurisdictional Agency policy. - Set strategic fire direction in Unit Fire Management Plans, WFDSS, and/or in the AIWFMP.
+Jurisdictional Agency administrators will:

+- 1) Ensure management actions taken by the Protecting Agency are compliant with unit plans and Jurisdictional Agency policy and are fiscally responsible. - Set strategic fire direction in Unit Fire Management Plans, WFDSS, and/or in the AIWFMP.
 Ensure AIWFMP management option designations are appropriate and reviewed annually.
 Identify general restrictions and constraints on their administrative units.
-Management option change procedures are addressed in the AIWFMP. - 3) Annually identify infrastructure, cultural sites, and natural resource areas within jurisdictional boundaries, and provide direction to the Protection Agencies regarding protection priorities.
+Management option change procedures are addressed in the AIWFMP. - 3) Annually review infrastructure, cultural sites, and natural resource areas within jurisdictional boundaries, and provide direction to the Protecting Agencies regarding protection priorities.
 Ensure that AIWFMP management options reflect these priorities, and that specific sites are included in the Known Sites Database when appropriate.
-(See Clause 51.b.3).

-- 4) Approve non-standard responses as defined in AIWFMP and record in an approved decision document. - 5) Work collaboratively with Protecting Agency and other affected Jurisdictional Agencies and provide objectives and constraints to ensure land and resource management objectives are met and documented during the decision support process. - 6) Assist with the development of incident decision documents, approve decisions, and complete periodic assessments that meet timeframes established in WFDSS. - 7) Develop and jointly sign a Delegation of Authority to implement the Course of Action and Incident Objective(s) defined in the decision document when incident complexity is Type 3 and above. - 8) Notify Protecting Agency of any special resource concerns.
+(See Clause 51.b.3). - 4) Approve non-standard responses as defined in AIWFMP and record in an approved decision document. - 5) Work collaboratively with Protecting Agency and other affected Jurisdictional Agencies and provide objectives and constraints to ensure land and resource management objectives are met and documented during the decision support process. - 6) Assist with the development of incident decision documents, approve decisions, and complete periodic assessments that meet timeframes established in WFDSS. - 7) Develop and jointly sign a Delegation of Authority to implement the Course of Action and Incident Objective(s) defined in the decision document when incident complexity is Type 3 and above. - 8) Notify Protecting Agency of any special resource concerns.
 Assign, as the incident complexity warrants, an Agency Representative and/or Resource Advisor.
-BIA service contractor providers may serve as Resource Advisors for Native Allotments. - 9) Participate in Incident Management Team (IMT) meetings to discuss local issues, personnel and facilities and establish a formal recognition of agency roles. - 10) Collaborate with Protecting Agencies and IMTs regarding media releases. - 11) Participate in IMT closeouts and contribute to the written evaluation of IMT performance in the implementation of the direction contained in the Delegation of Authority. - 12) Investigate and pursue all legal actions that are deemed necessary for human-caused fires according to agency policy. - 13) Provide written repair standards for wildfire suppression activity damage. - 14) Determine the need for, develop and manage Emergency Stabilization and Burned Area Restoration activities. - 15) Manage fire prevention and education programs. - 16) Manage hazardous and habitat fuels programs. - 17) Manage fire closure/restriction programs for agency lands and coordinate with interagency partners. - 18) Annually provide the Protecting Agency FMO with known locations of invasive species in order to prevent contamination of adjacent lands and water sources. - 19) Collaborate with Protecting Agency to analyze the appropriate management organization for an incident.
+BIA service contractor providers may serve as Resource Advisors for Native Allotments. - 9) Participate in IMT meetings to discuss local issues, personnel and facilities and establish a formal recognition of agency roles. - 10) Collaborate with Protecting Agencies and IMTs regarding media releases. - 11) Participate in IMT closeouts and contribute to the written evaluation of IMT performance in the implementation of the direction contained in the Delegation of Authority. - 12) Investigate and pursue all legal actions that are deemed necessary for human-caused fires according to agency policy. - 13) Provide written repair standards for wildfire suppression activity damage. - 14) Determine the need for, develop and manage Emergency Stabilization and Burned Area Rehabilitation activities. - 15) Manage fire prevention and education programs. - 16) Manage vegetation through hazardous fuels and habitat improvement programs. - 17) Manage fire closure/restriction programs for agency lands and coordinate with interagency partners.

+- 18) Keep Protecting Agency FMOs up to date on local invasive species issues and work with them to develop controls in order to prevent spread as a result of fire management activities. - 19) Collaborate with Protecting Agency to analyze the appropriate management organization for an incident.